See also our articles on Cutting Out at Idle

 - Carburetor: Spitting/sputtering/cracking is an indication of the fuel/air mixture being too lean.
 The engine speed (RPM) at which the problem occurs tells which jet needs to be changed.
 Test the engine's performance through the range of 1000-4000 RPM, paying attention to steady throttle position through this range.

 - If the engine runs good at 3000-4000 rpm but stumbles elsewhere, the correct main jet is being used, and the problem lies somewhere else.
 If the hesitation problem occurs at higher rpm (2500-4000), a larger main jet needs to be installed.
-If the main jet doesn't solve it, try the accelerator pump (see below).
+If the main jet doesn't solve it, try setting the accelerator pump (see below).

 - If the stumbling occurs at 2000 RPMs and lower, a larger idle jet may need to be installed to enrichen the mixture.
 (Don't go much beyond 65, however.)

 - If you have an 009 centrifugal-advance distributor, a larger main jet may sometimes help to compensate for the flat spot inherent with this distributor.
 The standard jet is 127.5 (in a 34PICT/3 carburetor); try a 130 or even larger.
+This "papers-over" the 009 advance problem with extra fuel, and a better solution is to use a distributor with vacuum.

 While you're into the carburetor, it would be a good time to overhaul the carburetor and install a new kit.
 (See our Carburetor Overhaul Procedure.)
 Check the float; if there is a dimple where the needle valve impinges on it, replace it.
 After reinstalling the carburetor, make sure to tune it correctly.
 Idle speed may cause hesitation if it is improperly set.
 (Please see our articles on tuning One-Screw Carburetors and Two-Screw Carburetors.